NemoNotFound/NemosCarpentry/ReadMe.md

   I love to create mods for Minecraft and wish to live off it one day, so I hope you like what I do. <br>
   Either way feel free to give me your feedback and suggestions, either in the comments or on my <a href="https://discord.com/invite/yxs9dga">Discord</a> :)
   <br><br>
-  For more information check the <a href="https://www.nemonotfound.com/minecraft-mods/nemos-carpentry">wiki</a>.
+  For more information and the recipes check the <a href="https://www.nemonotfound.com/minecraft-mods/nemos-carpentry">wiki</a>.
 </p>

 <br>